ky1ejs/kylejs-site/posts/draft/which-ronin.md

 ## So what does the Ronin Image Transmitter do for me?

-Easy.
-It transmits a feed camera feed to a smarthphone over wifi.
+Three things: 1) it transmits a feed camera feed to a smarthphone over wifi, 2) it allows you to pull focus remotely, and 3) it allows you to use Force Mobile mode.

+### Transmitting Camera Feed
-But some of you, like me, might say that they don't need that since their Sony Alpha camera can transmit a live feed to their iPhone over Wi-Fi.
+Some of you, like me, might say that they don't need that since their Sony Alpha camera can transmit a live feed to their iPhone over Wi-Fi.

 Well for those people, the win you get is being able to pull focus remotely (if you have the DJI Focus Motor), the key word here being _remotely_; we'll come back to that.
 The Image Transmitter connects via cable to both the camera and the gimbal, meaning that it can communicate with the Focus Motor.

+### Pulling Focus Remotely
 The _remote_ part is key because you can actually pull focus on Sony cameras with DJI gimbals without the Image Transmitter.
 When a device connects to a Sony Alpha camera by cable, it has the ability to send the camera focus pull instructions.
 However, Sony cameras do not support these instructions being sent via Wi-Fi.

 So for pulling focus remotely you have three options: